K2/a-finite-monkey-engine/tools/vector_store_util.ApiNotes.md

 A testing utility `test_code_extraction()` was also added to validate extraction results during development and debugging.

-## Code Structure Fix

-Fixed a serious syntax error in the `vector_store_util.py` file where methods were defined in reverse order with unmatched braces.
-The jumbled code included:

-1. `test_code_extraction` method
-2. `display_statistics` method
-3. `query` method

-Issues fixed:
-- Properly structured method definitions
-- Fixed indentation levels
-- Ensured matching braces
-- Restored proper logical order of code

-This type of error can occur when:
-- Multiple code fragments are concatenated incorrectly
-- Code is accidentally pasted in reverse order
-- Editor malfunction during saving

-Always be cautious when editing large files with many methods, as syntax errors can be difficult to spot visually but will prevent the entire file from executing.

 # Generalized Security Prompt Generation

 ## Security-Focused Prompts